dqops/dqo/docs/checks/column/strings/string-most-popular-values.md

 ## **daily partition string most popular values**

 **Check description**
 Verifies that the number of top values from a set in a column does not exceed the minimum accepted count.
+Creates a separate data quality check (and an alert) for each daily partition.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|